How to Work With Shame

 You can look at any situation in which you feel shame, and work with it a little bit.

-1. You can take a little space.
+1. Take a little space.
 Just step back and allow some space between this sense of shame and your sense of yourself.
 Give yourself a little space just to be who you are.

 2. Ask yourself, “In this situation in which I feel ashamed, am I being true to myself?”